 Clarity grades applied by expert graders are as follows:

-- FL, IF: No internal or external flaws (FL).
-Flawless with no internal flaws (IF).
+Flawless with no internal or external flaws.
 Extremely rare and valuable.

-- VVS1,VVS2: Very very slightly included, levels 1 and 2.
-Very difficult for a trained gemologist to locate under 10x magnification.
-Characteristics referred to as minute.
-VVS2 slightly more inclusions than VVS1.
+Very very slightly included 2.
+Very difficult to see under 10x magnification.
+Slightly more inclusions than VVS1.

-- VS1, VS2: Very slightly included, level 1 and 2.
-Difficult to see inclusions under 10x magnification, unless pointed out by a trained professional.
+Very slightly included 2.
+Difficult to see inclusions under 10x magnification.
 Typically cannot see inclusions with the naked eye.
-Characteristics referred to as minor.
-VS2 slightly more inclusions than VS1.
+Slightly more inclusions than VS1.

-- SI2: Slightly included, level 2.
-Inclusions are easily visible under 10x magnification and may be visible with unaided eye.
+Slightly included 2.
+Inclusions are visible under 10x magnification and may be visible with unaided eye.
 More inclusions than SI1.
-Characteristics referrerd to as noticeable or obvious.
-Brilliant Earth evaluates all SI2 diamonds ordered to verify that no inclusions are visible to the naked eye.